TelerikAcademy-Cloning/Databases/Topics/02. Processing-XML-in-.NET/README.md

 * XSL transformations (XSLT)
   * Convert a XML document to another XML document with different structure
   * Can convert XML to any text format
-  * Can be used to transform XML documents to XHTML
+  * Can be used to transform XML documents to HTML5
 * XSLT depends on XPath
   * For matching sections from the input document and replacing them with other text